Sohan-patnaik/fintech/README.md

-# FinSight AI — Investment Analysis Backend
+# FinTech AI — Investment Analysis Backend

 > A production-grade FastAPI backend powering an AI investment analyst.
 Ask a question in plain English, get a structured Buy / Hold / Sell recommendation backed by real-time market data, news sentiment, and fundamental analysis — all orchestrated through a multi-agent LangGraph pipeline.